 Ball valves can be installed in vertical or horizontal […]

-Ball valves can be installed in vertical or horizontal pipes, they are bi-directional so flow direction does not matter, but it is best practice to set the valve handle to point in the flow direction whenever possible.
+Ball valves can be installed in vertical or horizontal pipes, they are bi-directional so flow direction is not important, but it is best practice to set the valve handle to point in the flow direction whenever possible.
 Stem orientation doesn't matter, but any deviation from vertical is a compromise.
 Upside-down installation is not recommended as it can cause the stem packing to accumulate dirt.
 Best practice is to install the valve with the stem facing up as much as possible.
 Check ball valve ports, seat surfaces, and threads to make sure they are clean and free of foreign matter.
 Operate the valve from the fully open position to the fully closed position.

-Make sure the threaded fittings to be screwed into the valve have accurate, clean threads and are free of foreign objects or metal shavings.
+Make sure that the threaded fittings to be screwed into the valve are accurate, clean, and free of foreign objects or metal chips.
 Apply a high-quality pipe thread sealant or PTFE thread sealant tape according to the manufacturer's application instructions to ensure a leak-free pipe joint seal.
 Valves and pipes must be aligned to prevent cross-threading, and male fittings need to be aligned with the axis of the threaded hole.
 Maintaining proper pipe alignment during assembly can eliminate unnecessary stress on the valve body.
-Support the Pipe Fittings in alignment to prevent any unnecessary stress on the valve body by connecting piping.
+Support the valve and piping in alignment to prevent any unnecessary stress on the valve body by connecting piping.
 Pipe supports must be able to maintain pipe alignment and support the weight of fittings, valves, pipes and their contents.

 When installing two-piece ball valves, always use two wrenches when assembling the fittings for these valves.
-Place one wrench on the valve end closest to the fitting to be tightened and the other on the pipe to prevent torque from being transmitted between the body and tailpipe through the body fitting.
-This also prevents deformation of the internal parts of the valve.
-WARNING: Failure to follow this instruction will place stress on body joints and may result in leaks at body joints.
-Tighten until you can feel the joint starting to seat and the fitting is almost pointing in the desired direction.
+Place one wrench on the valve end closest to the fitting being tightened and the other wrench on the pipe to prevent torque from being transmitted between the body and tailpipe through the body fitting.
+This also prevents deformation of the internal parts of the valve. until you feel the connector start to seat and the connector is almost pointing in the desired direction.
 Then, if you have less movement per attempt, increase the tightening force slightly and keep tightening until you have proper alignment and you should have a sound joint.